 We qualify as an "emerging growth company" as defined in Section 2(a)(19) of the Securities Act, as modified by the JOBS Act.
 As such, we are eligible for and intend to take advantage of certain exemptions from various reporting requirements applicable to other public companies that are not emerging growth companies for as long as we continue to be an emerging growth company, including (a) the exemption from the auditor attestation requirements with respect to internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act, (b) the exemptions from say-on-pay, say-on-frequency and say-on- golden parachute voting requirements, and (c) reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements.
 We will remain an emerging growth company until the earliest of (i) the last day of the fiscal year in which the market value of Common Stock that are held by non-affiliates exceeds \$700.0 million as of June 30 of that fiscal year, (ii) the last day of the fiscal year in which we have total annual gross revenue of \$1.235 billion or more during such fiscal year (as indexed for inflation), (iii) the date on which we have issued more than \$1 billion in non-convertible debt in the prior three-year period or (iv) the last day of the fiscal year following the fifth anniversary of the date of the first sale of Common Stock in Lakeshore's initial public offering of units, consummated on June 15, 2021 (the "IPO").
-In addition, Section 107 of the JOBS Act also provides that an emerging growth company can therefore delay the adoption of certain accounting standards provided in Section 7(a)(2)(B) of the Securities Act as long as it is an emerging growth company.
-An emerging growth company can therefore delay the adoption of certain accounting standards would otherwise apply to private companies.
-We have elected not to opt out of such extended transition period and, therefore, we may not be subject to the same new or revised accounting standards as other pub
+In addition, Section 107 of the JOBS Act also provides that an emerging growth company can take advantage of the exemption from complying with new or revised accounting standards provided in Section 7(a)(2)(B) of the Securities Act as long as it is an emerging growth company.
+An emerging growth company can therefore delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
+We have elected not to opt out of such extended transition period and, therefore, we may not be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.
+Investors may find our securities less attractive because we will rely on these exemptions, which may result in a less active trading market for our securities.